The supply side of CO2 with country heterogeneity

-Several recent articles have analyzed climate policy, paying explicit attention to the fact that carbon resources are non-renewable.
-In most of this body of literature, the economy is treated as a single unit and, in the context of climate policy, it seems reasonable to interpret this as the whole world.
+Several recent articles have analyzed climate policy giving explicit attention to the non-renewable character of carbon resources.
+In most of this literature the economy is treated as a single unit, which in the context of climate policy seems reasonable to interpret as the whole world.
 However, carbon taxes and other climate policies differ substantially across countries.
-With such heterogeneity, the effects on the emission paths of changes in taxes, costs, and subsidies might be very different from what is found for a hypothetical world of identical countries.
+With such heterogeneity, the effects on emission paths of changes in taxes, costs and subsidies may be very different from what one finds for a hypothetical world of identical countries.